 From the UK, you can take a Eurostar train to Brussels, an ICE train to Hamburg, then catch connections to Oslo via Copenhagen and Gothenburg (March to October only).
-NSB (Norwegian State Railways) (tel: 8150 0888, in Norway only or +47 6105 1910; www.nsb.no) operates international services from Oslo to Stockholm and Gothenburg.
+NSB (Norwegian State Railways) (tel: +47 6105 1910; www.nsb.no) operates international services from Oslo to Stockholm and Gothenburg.
 Throughout the year, you can travel by train to Copenhagen and catch an overnight ferry from Copenhagen to Oslo.

-InterRail: offers unlimited first- or second-class travel in up to 29 European countries for European residents of over six months with two pass options.
-The Global Pass allows travel for 15 days, 22 days, one month, five days in 10 days or 10 days in 22 days across all countries.
+InterRail: offers unlimited first or second-class travel in up to 30 European countries, including Norway, for European residents of over six months with two pass options.
+The Global Pass allows travel for 15 days, 22 days, one month, five days in 15 days, or seven, 10 or 15 days in one month across all countries.
 The One-Country Pass offers travel for three, four, six or eight days in one month in any of the countries except Bosnia & Herzegovina and Montenegro.

-Travel is not allowed in the passenger's country of residence.
-Reductions are available for travellers under 26.
+The One-Country Pass does not apply to travel in the passenger's country of residence.
+Reductions are available for travellers under 28.
 Children under 12 are free when travelling with an adult using an Adult Pass.
 Supplements are required for some high-speed services, seat reservations and couchettes.
 Discounts are offered on Eurostar and some ferry routes.
-Available from Voyages-sncf.com (tel: +44 844 848 5848, in the UK; www.voyages-sncf.com).
+Available from InterRail (www.interrail.eu).

 Eurailpass: offers unlimited train travel in up to 28 European countries.
-Tickets are valid for 15 days, 21 days, one month, two months, three months, five days in 10 days, 10 days in two months or 15 days in two months.
+Tickets are valid for 15 days, 22 days, one, two or three months, five or seven days in a month, and 10 or 15 days days in two months.
 The Global Pass allows travel across all participating countries.
-The Select Pass is valid in four bordering countries.
-The Regional Pass lets you travel in two bordering countries.
-The One Country Pass offers travel in one of 27 countries.
+The Select Pass is valid in two to four bordering countries.
+The One-Country Pass offers travel in one of 27 countries.

 NSB operates a minipris ticketing system which involves putting tickets up for sale in batches with early bookings resulting in cheaper fares.
 Minipris tickets must be bought at least one day in advance, are non-refundable and cannot be changed but can give you savings of up to 75% of the standard fare.
+Purchase them online, via the NSB app or using the ticket machines at the stations.
 See www.nsb.no/en/our-tickets/minipris for more information.

 Driving to Norway